 The TLS (Transport Layer Security) protocol secures HTTPS and its first version dates back to 1999.
 It's a successor to SSL 3.0 which was published in 1996.
 SSL (any version) is not supported by browsers for more than 3 years already, and your server shouldn't support it either.
-Deadline for disabling TLS 1.0 for payment gateways and websites handling card payments was this summer.
+Deadline for disabling TLS 1.0 for payment gateways and websites handling card payments was summer 2018.

 TLS 1.1 was published in 2006 but still uses insecure MD5 and SHA-1 just like TLS 1.0.
 Both TLS 1.0 & 1.1 are not commonly used by browsers anymore: